Skip to content

 3. Add a DNS record mapping the hostnames and the external IP

-Obtain the external IP (EXTERNAL-IP) of the API Manager Ingress resources, by listing down the Kubernetes Ingresses.
+Obtain the external IP (ADDRESS) of Gateway API resources by listing Gateway objects.

 kubectl get ing -n <NAMESPACE>